To All the Animals Rights Advocates in the World,

 We must carry ourselves with dignity and recognize that our detractors will work hard to find fault with us in order to paint us as fanatics.
 We must not give them the opportunity.
 We must work smart and hard.
 We must stick together.
 There is too much infighting in the movement that doesn’t serve the best interests of animals.
 We must be willing to ask ourselves tough questions such as “Is what I’m doing positively impacting animals?”
 We must hold ourselves to high standards even in the face of conduct unbecoming and be willing to endure ridicule and abuse knowing that the animals suffer a much worse fate than hurtful words.

 You will be called crazy and extreme.
 You are not.
 They will say you are naive and foolhardy.
 You are not.
 They will tell you to get a life.
 Few people live a more meaningful one.
-You are heroes for a cause as important as any in the history of the world — the systematic and needless confinement, torture, and slaughter of billions of animals, the destruction of our environment, millions of people dying from human health conditions caused by eating animals and the effects of industrial farming, and millions more dying of starvation because grain that could save them is wasted on animals.
+You are heroes for a cause as important as any in the history of the world — the systematic and needless confinement, torture, and slaughter of billions of animals, the destruction of our environment causing global climate change, millions of people dying from human health conditions caused by eating animals and the effects of industrial farming, and millions more dying of starvation because grain that could save them is wasted on animals.
 You are fighting against enormous odds, including a foe in the powerful agricultural industry that will spare no expense to continue duping the public into believing a web of lies about the realities of eating animals and the nature of agribusiness.
 Recent efforts by agribusiness to make it illegal to film animal abuse in their factories provide ample evidence that you are making progress.